The 10 Best Chinese Carbon Road Bike Wheels TESTED (2025)

 Where to start… It’s clear from the pictures that these wheels are unique.
 They may remind you of Lightweight.
 The engineers at Lún have taken the wheel technology one step further with HALO spokes.
 All spokes on one side are one piece.
 Unlike Lightweight, however, you can replace them because they are not directly integrated with the hub.

 The MEGA wheels are extremely stiff.
-Even so stiff that they are not suitable for rougher roads or riders who prefer riding comfort.
-In other words, they are most suitable for racing, not training rides.
-That is unless you compensate for their stiffness with lower tire pressures.
+They are so stiff that they are not suitable for rougher roads or riders who prefer riding comfort (especially if you have a bike with a stiff rear end).
+In other words, they are most suitable for racing, not training rides, unless you compensate for their stiffness with lower tire pressures.

 In addition to stiffness, of course, they are also fast and have pretty decent stability in crosswinds, look cool, are durable, etc. Just what we’re used to with Lún wheels.
 I agree with Peak Torque on many of the features.